fledge-iot/fledge-north-http-c/docs/index.rst

     - **Source**: The data to send, this may be either the reading data or the statistics data

+    - **Headers**: An optional set of header fields to send in every request.
+The headers are defined as a JSON document with the name of each item in the document as header field name and the value the value of the header field.

     - **Sleep Time Retry**: A tuning parameter used to control how often a connection is retried to the up stream Fledge if it is not available.
 On every retry the time will be doubled.

     - **Maximum Retry**: The maximum number of retries to make a connection to the up stream Fledge.
 When this number is reached the current execution of the task is suspended until the next scheduled run.